A History

 A series of anepigraphic

-coins was issued ten mints (Antioch, Nicomedia, Cyzicus, Constantinople,
+coins was issued by ten mints (Antioch, Nicomedia, Cyzicus,

 to imperial visits after Constantine defeated Licinius.